 The intervention is mediated by a neutral professional, typically a therapist or an interventionist.
 This individual keeps the discussion under control and ensures that everyone – including the individual – has their say.
 People with addiction who accept help usually enter treatment fairly quickly.
 Sometimes they are escorted to an addiction treatment centre by the mediator immediately after the intervention.

-There are several factors that contribute to the success of professional intervention.
+There are several factors that contribute to the success of a professional intervention.
 One of them is simply the presence of a neutral third party.
 In an emotionally charged situation where relationships have deteriorated, a mediator can diffuse potential conflicts and ensure that everyone has an opportunity to be heard.

 Families on their own are less inhibited in how they express themselves.
 They speak more freely and impulsively, and their exchanges can become impassioned.
 There is potential for misunderstandings and hurt feelings.
 When a stranger is present, the dynamic is usually very different.
 People choose their words more carefully, they are more open to listening objectively, and there is a greater balance between reason and emotion.